-Ensure product is inspected thoroughly before every use.
-Inspection must be done by a competent person and recorded every six months.
-If equipment fails inspection IMMEDIATELY REMOVE FROM SERVICE.
+Ensure product is inspected thoroughly

+before every use.
+Inspection must be done

+by a competent person and recorded every

+six months.
+If equipment falls inspection

+IMMEDIATELY REMOVE FROM SERVICE.
+Process Reference in Selfelba to long as explaned to the Company of the Company o